Sweet Afton

 "Sweet Afton" is a lyrical poem describing the Afton Water in Ayrshire, Scotland.
-It was written by Robert Burns in 1791 and set to music by Jonathan E. Spilman in 1837, under the title Flow gently, sweet Afton.
-This poem was originally published by Burns in the Scots Musical Museum as a song, still sung today as published (see external links below).
+It was written by Robert Burns in 1791.
+The poem was first published as a song in the Scots Musical Museum (1787-1803) and this is the best known version as sung throughout Scotland.
+The poem is also known as a song set to music in 1837 in the USA by Jonathan E. Spilman; however, this is not the melody sung in Scotland.

 "Sweet Afton" contains a number of monosyllables, which contribute to a gentle, soothing rhythm.
 It can be seen as a hymn for peace.
 The poem is in the metre 11 - 11 - 11- 11.
-The University of South Carolina uses this song as the melody for their alma mater, "We Hail Thee Carolina".
+The University of South Carolina uses the 1837 Spilman melody for their alma mater, "We Hail Thee Carolina".